 But in any case, this type of inspection is a very extensive visual inspection of things that can be accessed, without major disassembly.
 If a problem is found, it will be documented and if possible, photographed for the report.
 But due to insurance issues, no action will be taken to resolve any problems found.
 The inspector’s job is to observe and report.

-An RV inspection by RV Inspector Pro typically results in a 40 to 50 page report that includes in the neighborhood of 50 photos.
-Of course, those numbers can vary, depending on what is found, that the inspector thinks will be of interest to the client, as either a negative point, a positive point, or just a matter of interest.
+An RV inspection by RV Inspector Pro typically results in a 70 to 100 page report that includes in the neighborhood of 60 to 90 photos.
+Of course, those numbers can vary, depending on what items are found, that the inspector thinks will be of interest to you, the client, as either a negative point, a positive point, or just a matter of interest.
 During the RV inspection, more than 300 photos are typically taken.
 But most of them are just for our archives, in the event that questions arise, at a later date.

-A pre-purchase inspection serves two purposes for the purchaser.
+A pre-purchase inspection serves two purposes for you, as a purchaser.
 We hope that an inspection will reveal that the RV, be it new or used (Yes.
 Brand new RVs have issues of concern, too.), is in excellent condition and has few, if any issues and all of them minor.
-If that happens to be the case, then the RV inspection gives the purchaser a heightened sense of confidence in his prospective purchase.
+If that happens to be the case, then the RV inspection will give you a heightened sense of confidence in your prospective purchase.

-But as is often the case, an inspection will find issues that may be of concern to the purchaser.
+But as is often the case, a professional RV inspection will find issues that may be of concern to you.
 Sometimes these issues will be minor.
-But other times, an RV inspection may uncover something serious.
+But other times, your RV inspection may uncover something serious.

 Keep in mind that an RV Inspection Report does not evaluate the issues uncovered in the inspection.
 We only point out what we observe and document it.
-This gives the purchaser the information to evaluate the importance of the issue(s), from his own point of view.
+This gives you the information to evaluate the importance of the issue(s), from your own point of view.

-The purchaser may see specific issues as minor, but choose to use them to haggle the seller down in price.
-He may decide to ask the seller to repair certain things, before consummating the purchase.
-On the other hand, the buyer may consider enough of the issues uncovered in the RV inspection to be so critical that he decides to walk away from the purchase.
-But such decisions should be solely that of the purchaser, without taint of the opinion of the inspector, who may have different priorities.
+You may see specific issues as minor, but choose to use them to haggle the seller down in price.
+You may decide to ask the seller to repair certain things, before consummating the purchase.
+On the other hand, you may consider enough of the issues uncovered in the RV inspection to be so critical that you decide to walk away from the purchase.
+But such decisions should be solely your decision, without taint of the opinion of the inspector, who may have different priorities.

 It is not the inspector’s job to make such determinations.
 The inspector’s only job is to give the client the information to make his own objective determinations, based on his own values and priorities.